Todor77/LeasingContract-FrontEnd/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+##Info:
+Here ive got Problems with local node and npm, where I lost a day to fix and in the end I decided to do other way, I have made a angular maven project to generate new components, services, classes, modes and so on . but if you have on your local machine node and npm then ng serve will run the project.

+##2 Way of starting the project

-###Start the Project
+###Start the Project 1 way
 1. npm install
 2. ng serve

-##Special properties for starting the Project
+##Special properties for starting the Project - 2 way
-you can load the Project as a Maven Project and then
+ 1. load the Project as a Maven Project and then
- 1. exec. maven install and the project should run on http://localhost:4200/
+ 2. exec. maven install and the project should run on http://localhost:4200/

- explanation : ive got problems with the local node and npm , so im using node maven plugin to use npm and node in the project, in this case is better because you can have specific node and npm for each project